Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2003.

 Fluconazole is a triazole medicine used to treat fungal infections.
 It is effective against a broad spectrum of fungi including:

 In New Zealand, fluconazole is available as 50 mg, 150 mg and 200 mg capsules on prescription (Diflucan®).
 There is also a 2 mg/ml injection for intravenous use.
-In New Zealand, Pharmaceutical Schedule subsidy of the capsules requires Specialist recommendation.
+In New Zealand, the Pharmaceutical Schedule subsidy of the capsules requires Specialist recommendation except for single-dose use, which is on general prescription and also available over the counter.

 Fluconazole binds to the fungal p450 enzymes and stops the cells making ergosterol, the main component of the cell wall.